medz/prisma-dart/README.md

 | Library    |     ✅      |    ❌    |       ✅       |     ❌      |
 | Data Proxy |     ✅      |    ✅    |       ✅       |     ✅      |

-> The `Library` engine has not been supported yet.
-If you are Rust developer, you can help us by contributing to the [Prisma Query Engine (C API)](https://github.com/odroe/prisma-query-c-api).

 ## Contributing

 We welcome contributions!
 Please read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Prisma.